becoming a Mentor

-- can volunteer 1 – 2 hours per week
+- volunteer 1 – 2 hours per week

-- can commit to the mentoring for 12 months
+- commit to the mentoring for 12 months

 For many young people, simply having a mentor turn up week after week is so important, as this provides a stable relationship which will help connect them to other people and to the community around them.

 It is more fun than you realise and flexible enough to fit your schedule.
 Are you thinking about getting involved as a mentor?
 Or would you like more information first?
 Either way, it's just a few simple steps.

 With over 100 years of history – Big Brothers Big Sisters is a reputable and highly professional mentoring programme.
 All volunteers are interviewed, screened and trained before being matched.
 Once matched they supported by a Mentoring Coordinator.
 Mentors commit to having regular accountability with the Cordinator, and will be supported by them throughout the mentoring relationship.

 - Apply – complete the written application form and return it by post or email to the Big Brothers Big Sisters office in your local area.

 - Background check – child safety is our priority so we will check your records to be sure that you are a good fit for our programme.